Onkarn92/SuggestMe/README.md

 - Jan 25, 2017 - Created & released version 0.0.1

 ## Description
-An Android app which suggests user what to wear today by showing a pair of cloths, i.e. Shirt & Pant.
+An Android app which suggests what to wear today by showing a pair of cloths, i.e. Shirt & Pant.
 For working implementation of this project please see the <b>app</b> folder.
 Watching this repository will subscribe you for latest updates.

 Feel free to open an issue or Pull request.